SamPham2020/ProjectTeam10b/README.txt

  # Resources:
  	## Engine(platform): Greenfoot
 	## Sprites: Game Art 2D
-	## Graphical Design (Objects and Backgrounds): Created by using Paint3D software
+	## Graphical Design (Objects and Backgrounds): Created by using Paint3D software by Microsoft
 	Please send us a DMCA Take-Down Notice if we have infringes on any creator' rights We will remove the assets immediately and investigate on the matters.
 	## Sound Effects: https://freesound.org, freefx.co.uk